TheOdinProject/curriculum/ruby_on_rails/rails_basics/views.md

 ### Asset Tags

-As you may have seen in the application layout file we talked about above, Rails gives you helper methods that output HTML tags to grab CSS or Javascript files.
+As you may have seen in the application layout file we talked about above, Rails gives you helper methods that output HTML tags to grab CSS or JavaScript files.
 You can also grab images.
 These are called Asset Tags.
 We'll get into the "Asset Pipeline" a bit later, but basically these tags locate those files for you based on their name and render the proper HTML tag.

 ~~~erb
   <%= stylesheet_link_tag "your_stylesheet" %>